ironbar/hungry_geese/reports/04_Modeling.md

 It's similar to the previous reward but more simple because the range of rewards is much more limitted.
 That may help learning.

+Surprisingly it achieves worse results than the previous reward.

+#### Could be a matter of scale?

+In the [forum](https://www.kaggle.com/ks2019/handy-rl-training-notebook) it is said that [HandyRL](https://github.com/DeNA/HandyRL) example was trained for 800k matches.

+In the other hand the last training played only ~50k matches in 7 hours.
+Only half of that time was devoted to playing, the rest was devoted to evaluation.

+For playing and evaluation I use cpu and parallelization.
+The whole cpu is used, so there is no room for improvement there.
+However I believe that a big jump could be made if using gpu for playing.

+However to make gpu faster than cpu I have to made multiple predictions, not one by one.
+Thus I should create a way to play in multiple matches at the same time.

 ### Results

 <!---